synw/django-alapage/README.md

   ```
 - Optionnal: add `"reversion",` to INSTALLED_APPS if you plan to use the django-reversion
 - Optionnal: add `"jssor",` to INSTALLED_APPS if you plan to use the slideshows
+- Optionnal: add `"codemirror",` to INSTALLED_APPS if you plan to use this editor

+Check the settings below

 Warning: if you change these optional settings afterwards you will need to run the migrations again.